tim-roberts1/tva/website/docs/design/button.md

   - Use a link when you're navigating to another page or location.
 Examples include breadcrumb links, content links to other pages, and lists of links to related pages.
     - Styles for links will deviate when placed in a global header and footer, or other navigation-type of element such as Tabs or Menus.
 This is to allow for a larger tap target and hierarchical presentation.
   - Use buttons when performing an action, such as: "Submit," "Add a row," "Cancel," "Upload," etc.
-  - An action is almost always on the same page
+  - An action is almost always on the same page.

 ### Best practices